mroi/contao-addons/README.md

   from any DCA-backed database table in Contao.
 * Enable members with multiple mail addresses.
 This requires special handling of newsletters, because only individual mail addresses can be subscribed to a newsletter.
-  This modification therefore modifies how members subscriptions are handled to accept multiple, comma-separated addresses.
+  This change therefore modifies how members subscriptions are handled to accept multiple, comma-separated addresses.

 To use this extension, place a copy of it in Contao’s `system/modules/` directory as a subdirectory called `addons`.
 Since this extension targets my use cases, I did not add configurability.
 You may have to change the code.
 Also, be aware that most output will be in German.
 Please share if you happen to implement proper localization.

+___
 This work is licensed under the [WTFPL](http://www.wtfpl.net/), so you can do anything you want with it.